ArchAndrew/TITAN/README.md

 ---

-## 4. Developers Should Consume Platforms — Not Build Them
+## 4. Developers Should Consume Platforms, Not Build Them

 One of the primary goals of Platform Engineering is reducing cognitive load for software developers.